dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

-# Usage of compodoc to generate documentation (outdated)
+# Usage of compodoc to generate documentation
 [compodoc](https://github.com/compodoc/compodoc) is used to collect and render documentation from code for angular projects.

 ### How compodoc works

 * definition of included source code in tsconfig.doc.json
 * By default compodoc does not scan node_modules for source code to include into documentation.
 This behaviour cannot be changed without adapting compodocs code.
-As we import UKIS modules as dependencies via package.json, we use the project [git-dependencies](http://git.ukis.eoc.dlr.de/scm/admin/npm-git-dependencies.git) to download and store the UKIS sources to the folder doc_modules.
-This folder doc_modules is added to tsconfig.doc.json in 1 so that compodoc is able to screen it
 * A call to `npm run compodoc` will generate the documentation which is stored in folder documentation inside the project.
 This can be pushed to git, so taht it can be browsed from there.

 ### Writing documentation for compodoc